MEDLab-ImageGuidance/PlusBuild/README.md

 1. Open CMake.
 2. Set the CMake source directory to this directory.
 3. Set the build directory to wherever you want to build the binaries.
-4. Configure with Visual Studio **2010 WIN32** native compliers.
-5. Set the following flags to make the build less complicated:
+4. Set the following flags to make the build less complicated:

 | Name                           | Value   |
 | ------------------------------ |:-------:|